kolenaIO/kolena/docs/metrics/confusion-matrix.md

 </center>

-This confusion matrix reveals that a model is very good at identifying `Boat`: 8,800 of 9,500 `Boat` were correctly predicted.
+This confusion matrix reveals that a model is very good at identifying the `Boat` class: 8,800 of 9,500 `Boat`s were correctly predicted.
 Of the 700 incorrect `Boat` predictions, 600 were predicted as `Car`, and 100 were predicted as `Airplane`.

 This confusion matrix indicates that when a model makes a `Airplane` inference, the model is correct half the time.
 If